Shaun of the Dead: Plot

-In Crouch End, London, 29-year-old electronics salesman Shaun has no direction in his life.
-He is disrespected by his colleagues, does not get along with his stepfather, Philip, and is dumped by his girlfriend, Liz, after he fails to make decent plans for a date to celebrate their three-year anniversary.
-Heartbroken, Shaun gets drunk with Ed, his weed-dealing slacker best friend, at their favourite pub, the Winchester.
-At home, Shaun and Ed's flatmate Pete complains of a bite wound from a mugger and berates Shaun into getting his life together.
+In the Crouch End area of London, 29-year-old sales advisor Shaun is disrespected by his colleagues, does not get along with his stepfather Philip, and is dumped by his girlfriend Liz after he promises to improve himself but is unsuccessful in making decent plans for an anniversary date.
+At his favourite pub, the Winchester, a heartbroken Shaun gets drunk with his slacker best friend Ed.
+At home, Shaun and Ed's roommate Pete complains of a bite wound from a mugger and berates Shaun, telling him to stop leaning on Ed and get his life together.

-By morning, a zombie apocalypse has overwhelmed London.
-Shaun and Ed are slow to notice until they encounter two zombies in their garden, whom they beat to death with a shovel and cricket bat (after several failed attempts throwing household implements and Shaun's record collection).
-They devise a plan to rescue Liz and Barbara, Shaun's mother, and then wait out the crisis in the Winchester.
-They escape from a now-zombified Pete in Pete's car and pick up Philip, who has been bitten, and Barbara.
-After Ed deliberately crashes Pete's car, they use Philip's Jaguar to pick up Liz and her flatmates, David and Dianne.
-Philip reconciles with Shaun before Philip becomes a zombie.
+The following day, a zombie apocalypse has overwhelmed London.
+Shaun and Ed do not notice until they encounter two zombies in their garden, whom they beat to death after throwing household implements and Shaun's vinyl collection at them.
+They devise a plan to rescue Shaun's mother, Barbara, and Liz, and then wait out the crisis at the Winchester.
+They escape from a now-zombified Pete by stealing his car.
+They pick up Philip, who has been bitten, and Barbara.
+Ed deliberately crashes Pete's car so he can drive Philip's Jaguar Series 3.
+They fetch Liz and her flatmates David and Dianne.
+Philip reconciles with Shaun before becoming a zombie.

-Forced to abandon the car and their weapons, the group sneak through their London neighbourhood, running into a group led by Shaun's friend, Yvonne.
-Shaun defends Barbara from a zombie, which he is forced to impale with a swingball pole.
-After imitating zombies to get through a horde and reach the Winchester, Shaun and Ed argue after Ed answers his mobile phone, attracting the zombies' attention.
-After David panickedly breaks a window to gain access to the Winchester, Shaun is forced to lure them away using himself as bait.
-After the group takes refuge inside the Winchester, Shaun discovers that the zombies followed him, and Ed unwittingly attracts them by playing on the pub's fruit machine.
-Whilst fighting the zombified landlord, Shaun discovers that the Winchester rifle above the bar is functional.
-Barbara reveals she was bitten, and dies after giving Liz and Shaun's relationship her approval.
-David attempts to shoot Barbara, but Shaun stops him, causing the group to argue.
-Shaun accuses David of hating him and being in love with Liz, which Dianne admits she knows is true.
-Shaun, distraught, is forced to shoot Barbara when she becomes a zombie.
-Further fighting ensues after David states that Shaun was right to shoot Barbara.
+Forced to abandon the car and their weapons, they sneak through the neighbourhood and briefly encounter a group led by Shaun's friend Yvonne, with each group member resembling a doppelgänger of the other group's members.
+Shaun defends Barbara from a zombie and impales it with a swingball pole.
+After imitating zombies to bypass a horde and reach the Winchester, Shaun and Ed argue when Ed wastes time on his phone, attracting the zombies' attention.
+David panics and breaks a window of the Winchester, forcing Shaun to lure the horde away using himself as bait before returning.

+As the group takes refuge inside the Winchester, Shaun discovers that the zombies followed him, and Ed inadvertently attracts them by playing on the pub's slot machine.
+While fighting the pub's zombified owner, Shaun discovers that the Winchester rifle above the bar is functional, which he had previously debated with Ed.
+Barbara reveals she was bitten and dies after giving Liz and Shaun's relationship her approval.
+David attempts to shoot Barbara, but Shaun stops him, accusing David of hating him and being in love with Liz.
+David denies this, but Dianne admits she knows it is true.
+Barbara becomes a zombie, forcing a distraught Shaun to shoot her, and further fighting with David ensues.